 It was a series of event where people opened up and be blunt with me, somewhere along the line like "Tinnei, if you're a really nice person why are you saying things like this".
 I used the name of confrontation and others' empathy to demean the people I loved.
 I said, "it's okay, people should do whatever they want".
 At the same time, I can't put my judgment down.
 My value and my action don't align.
 I became an unreliable person and I allowed it to go on.

 I am a designer.
-Part of my job is to understand people and emphasize with them.
+Part of my job is to understand people and empathize with them.
 Yet, all I do all day is carrying a sad and angsty face spreading pessimistic thoughts.
 I am imposing my misfortune to other people, but I don't want to contribute to the world this way.

 Smile, be nice to others.
 They have no wrong done to you.
 A good switch of perspective - you're accountable for other people's happiness.
 Remove yourself.